 IT skills and skills in statistical and research software packages.

 Written and presentation-based communication skills.

 The MSc programme is studied over one year full-time or two years part-time (up to a maximum of six years).
 The programme is modular in structure and consists of six 20-credit taught modules and a 60-credit research dissertation.
 Each 20-credit module represents approximately 200 hours study time, supported by approximately 2 hours per week of staff-student contact time.
 The total student independent study time for each 20-credit module is approximately 176 hours.

 The award of Master of Science is awarded for the successful completion of 180 module credits (equivalent to 9 modules including the dissertation).
 However, in line with University policy, as long as they have successfully completed the six taught modules (120 credits), students who do not wish to do the dissertation may graduate with a Postgraduate Diploma.
 Furthermore, students who successfully complete 60 credits (typically the three core content modules) have the option of graduating with a Postgraduate Certificate.

-In addition to the core content modules, two 20-credits modules provide the research foundations to the programme.
+In addition to the core content modules, two 20-credits modules provide the research-orientated backbone to the programme.
 PS7301 Researching Thought and Behaviour and PS7302 Practical Skills for Research provide a thorough grounding in quantitative and qualitative research skills relevant to family and child psychology, including practical training in techniques such as interviewing, and other methods of data collection which are suitable for use in research with children and families.
 These modules also cover a range of quantitative and qualitative methods of analysis, and the use of specialist software, such as SPSS.